VadymSachenko/TechWriteIt/docs/cleanmymac-x/cleanmymac-x-assistant-article-review.md

 :::info

 While I couldn’t find a respective rule in the Apple Style Guide, I found relevant examples in the [iPhone User Guide](https://support.apple.com/en-bh/guide/iphone/welcome/ios) and other articles in the CleanMyMac X Knowledge Base.
 Additionally, the Google style guide provides clear rules on the task-based titles.
-For more details, see [Headings and titles](https://developers.google.com/style/headings).
+For more details about the rule, see [Headings and titles](https://developers.google.com/style/headings).

 :::